A special project designed to celebrate every baby born during Hull’s City of Culture year has kicked off today.

 “In total, we expect somewhere in the region of 5,700 children to be born here in 2017.
 By taking part in the project, they will become part of something special straight away, and for their parents, it will be something for them to talk with their children about for many years to come.”

 Janet Cairns, Head of Midwifery for the Trust says:

-“Hull and East Yorkshire Hospitals NHS Trust is one of the city’s biggest employers, so it’s great that our staff are getting actively involved in the City of Culture celebrations.
+“Hull University Teaching Hospitals NHS Trust is one of the city’s biggest employers, so it’s great that our staff are getting actively involved in the City of Culture celebrations.

 “Sallie’s idea for ‘Born into a City of Culture’ really captures the imagination and now that it has officially kicked off, we’re all looking forward to helping out, spreading the word, and watching the artwork grow as the months go by.”

 ‘Born into a City of Culture’ will be displayed in the main entrance to Hull and East Yorkshire Women and Children’s Hospital on the Hull Royal Infirmary site throughout 2017.
 Once the artwork has been displayed in the hospital for the year, the plan is to then move it elsewhere in the community so more people can see and enjoy it.